Sense and Sensibility (2008 TV series): Costumes and make-up

 The costume designer for Sense and Sensibility was Michele Clapton.
 She and assistant costume designer Alex Fordham undertook a large amount of research looking for inspiration.
 They spent hours looking at paintings and books from the time period, while also visiting art galleries and the Victoria and Albert Museum.
 During an interview for the drama's BBC Online website, Fordham revealed that they tried to find references from every area, including eighteenth-century cartoons.
 Clapton stated that the team wanted to make a lot of the costumes, rather than re-use what was already available from other productions.
 To get the sense of colour that they wanted, they had to dye and create a lot of the pieces.
 The wardrobe team worked closely with the make-up department and the production designer.
 After their first meeting, they came up with a colour palette for the whole show.
 Clapton chose to give Elinor and Marianne contrasting wardrobes.
 The "flighty" and "artistic" Marianne wears strong colours compared to Elinor, who has a different personality and complexion.
-Fordham revealed that with Marianne being younger and a "wild child", her wardrobe contains a lot of Buttercup yellows, which suited Wakefield's complexion and her character's freshness.
+Fordham revealed that with Marianne being younger and a "wild child", her wardrobe contains a lot of buttercup yellows, which suited Wakefield's complexion and her character's freshness.

 Willoughby's wardrobe was designed to reflect his "poetic" and "fashionable" nature, while Fordham believed Edward was more suited to the eighteenth-century rural colours.
 With Colonel Brandon being a stronger character, his costumes were halfway between the two.
 His clothes were designed to be out of date and firm, using more heathers instead of the rural colours.
 The production had an emphasis on youth and passion, which Clapton incorporated into her work.
 The designer said, "Ten years ago, female characters in 19th-century dramas would all have their hair done in very precise ringlets, all neat and perfect just like in the portraits.
 Now we're trying to achieve a more believable, natural look, especially when the Dashwoods are at home."
 She added that the director had wanted the characters to "feel more human."
-Morrissey commented that the period costumes were "slightly uncomfortable" for modern life, but as soon as the cast were riding horses or walking across fields, they realised why they were made that way.
+Morrissey said that as soon as the cast rode horses or walked across fields they realised why the period costumes, which were "slightly uncomfortable" for modern life, were made the way they were.
 He added, "When you're dancing, they're quite restrictive, but that's quite good for posture – posture was different then, and that's important.
 But they give you a feel for the character which is really an advantage to you as an actor."